top of page

 This exciting initiative is the start of what will hopefully become a multi-year sustainable multispecies thick-mapping project of the UCLA campus (the university mascot is the “Bruin” bear).
 Lab-incubated concepts and methods will be brought to service for the entire UCLA community via a new map that makes visible the many “layers” of multispecies lives, bodies and ecocultural relationships on campus.

-In the first phase of the project, undergrad RA Ava Philson, in collaboration with graduate RA Emma Ridder and Dr. Nathan will represent a quantitativequantitiative survey of bird communities on campus, as well as more humanistic reflections on the human/bird “co-becoming” process to create the first “layer” of the ArcGIS-based storymap/thick-map.
-The larger storymap frame will also describe the overall goals and rationale of this project: that of bringing a different kind of attentiveness and care by human-Bruins for their nonhuman companion-Bruins on campus (plant, animal, fungal and microbial).
+In the first phase of the project, undergrad RA Ava Philson, in collaboration with graduate RA Emma Ridder and Dr. Nathan represented a quantitativequantitiative survey of bird communities on campus, as well as more humanistic reflections on the human/bird “co-becoming” process to create the first “layer” of the ArcGIS-based storymap/thick-map.
+The larger storymap frame also describes the overall goals and rationale of this project: that of bringing a different kind of attentiveness and care by human-Bruins for their nonhuman companion-Bruins on campus (plant, animal, fungal and microbial).

 Future growth of the Bruinsmap will hopefully bring together student artists, performers, creative writers and ecologists to build further layers!